learn-co-students/artist-song-modules-cb-000/README.md

 ### Memorable

-Build a `Memorable` module in `concerns/memorable.rb` that consolidates the logic that allows a class to remember instances of itself in memory.
+Build a `Memorable` module in `lib/concerns/memorable.rb` that consolidates the logic that allows a class to remember instances of itself in memory.

 You will need to extract the following methods into that module, within a `ClassMethods` sub-module.

-- `.all`
 - `.reset_all`
 - `.count`